db-ux-design-system/core-web/packages/components/README.md

 A library containing all styles for components of [DB UX Design System (technical components)](https://github.com/db-ui/mono).

-We currently support additional JavaScript frameworks:
+❗ We currently support additional JavaScript frameworks: ❗

 -   [Angular components](https://www.npmjs.com/package/@db-ui/ngx-components)
 -   [React components](https://www.npmjs.com/package/@db-ui/react-components)
 -   [Vue components](https://www.npmjs.com/package/@db-ui/v-components)

 Please look at your desired framework to retrieve more information.

+---

 If you just need the styling follow this:

 ## Install

 `npm i @db-ui/components`

-## Dependencies (simple)
+## Dependencies

 Import the styles in `scss` or `css`.
 Based on your technology the file names could be different.